 - Cloud-based: SAP S/4HANA can be implemented both in the cloud and on-premises to meet the different needs of companies.

-SAP offers interfaces for the integration of external OT/IT systems.
-These interfaces have been continuously developed and expanded over the SAP versions.
+SAP offers various interfaces for the integration of external OT/IT systems, which have been continuously developed and expanded across SAP versions.
+These determine to a large extent whether a simple integration to production can succeed.

-While S/4HANA still supports many of the outdated interfaces from R/3 and ECC, S/4HANA encourages the use of newer technologies to meet the demands of the digital age.
+S/4HANA still supports many of the outdated interfaces from R/3 and ECC.
+However, S/4HANA encourages the use of newer technologies to meet the requirements of the digital age.

 - BAPI (Business Application Programming Interface): BAPIs are used to integrate external applications into SAP R/3.
 They offer a standardized way of accessing and editing SAP data.

-- IDoc (Intermediate Document): IDocs are used to exchange structured data between SAP systems and external systems.
-They are often used for asynchronous communication.
+- IDoc (Intermediate Document): IDocs enable asynchronous communication for the exchange of structured data between SAP systems and external systems.

-- RFC (Remote Function Call): RFC enables external applications to call SAP functions remotely.
-It is often used for real-time integration with SAP.
+- RFC (Remote Function Call): RFC enables external applications to call SAP functions remotely and is often used for real-time integration with SAP.

 - EDI (Electronic Data Interchange): R/3 supports EDI standards for the electronic exchange of data with trading partners.